engineblock/engineblock/docs/usage_guide.md

-# Empirical Machine - Users Guide
+# Engine Block - Users Guide

 The EM User's Guide is organized in order of increasing detail.
 Simply read through it from the top.
 If you think something is missing, it may be because you skipped forward too far.
 If you follow from the top and find something out of order or missing, please submit a [new request for doc improvements](https://github.com/jshook/em/issues/new?title=Doc%20Improvement:&labels=docs).